 Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; (Hebrews 3:12 NKJV)

-I’m not sure how so many can believe in once-saved-always-saved in the face of so much contrary scripture.
-Just a simple reading of the Bible produces many verses that are contrary to such a notion, including this one above.
+Once-saved-always-saved is a hard doctrine for me to accept in the face of so much contrary scripture.
+Just a simple reading of the Bible produces many verses that seem contrary to such a notion, with Hebrews 3:12-14 as a prime example.

 Now the Spirit expressly says that in latter times some will depart from the faith…(1 Timothy 4:1 NKJV)